 Chukkas are ankle-length boots with two to three pairs of eyelets on each side for a lace-up closure.
-These eyelets allow for a snug fit around the ankle that, unlike regular boots, will not disrupt your pants’ shape.
-Chukka boots have a rounded toe, minimal stitching, and open lacing (similar to the derby).
-They are traditionally made of soft suede, however polished leather versions can offer a more formal look.
+These eyelets allow for a snug fit around the ankle which, unlike regular boots, will not disrupt the shape of one’s trouser-bottoms.
+Chukka boots generally have a rounded toe, minimal stitching, and open lacing (similar to the derby).
+They are traditionally made of soft suede, but nowadays there are many versions from which to choose.

-Chukkas, though similar, are not to be confused with desert boots.
-Desert boots are a much more casual version of a Chukka boot with similar shape, but featuring a rubber sole instead of the traditional leather.
+Chukkas are not to be confused with desert boots.
+Desert boots are a much more casual version of a Chukka boot and have a nearly identical shape.
+They are distinguished by soles that are not made of leather.

 The Opera Pump

-Popular during the Victorian era, opera pumps were used as formal evening wear.
+Popular during the Victorian era, opera pumps were part of a formal evening wear ensemble.
 They are traditionally made of patent leather and are adorned with a grosgrain bow.
-Men would wear them with knee-high stockings and breeches to operas, dances, and other formal events.
-Though they are not as popular today, opera shoes will occasionally be seen at full-dress events on fashion conscious individuals.
+Back in the day men would wear them with knee-high stockings and breeches to operas, dances, and other formal events.
+Though they are not as popular today, opera shoes will occasionally be seen at full-dress events, worn by fashion-conscious individuals.

 Plain toe shoes are as simple as it gets.
-The vamp is left unscathed, providing a very clean and minimalist look.
+The vamp is unadorned.
+The resulting look is clean and unassuming.

-A cap toe looks like a horizontally stitched line that divides the vamp of a shoe at the toe.
-In most cases this will actually be a separate piece stitched as the toe on the vamp, like a cap.
-The oxford is most noted for the cap toe, however it can be seen on various types of dress shoes.
+A cap toe has a horizontally stitched line across the vamp of a shoe — it “caps” the toe.
+In most cases, this will actually be a separate piece stitched as the toe on the vamp, but sometimes the cap is accomplished by stitching.
+Many cap-toe shoes will be in the Oxford style, but the cap can appear on other styles too.

-The split toe, otherwise known as the apron toe, features a seam that begins in the middle of the shoe, around the toe, and ending at the middle of the shoe on the other side.
+The split toe, otherwise known as the apron toe, features a seam that begins in the middle of the shoe, runs around the toe, and ends at the middle of the shoe on the other side.
 This toe style is more common in casual shoes.

-Medallion is a plain toe and with hints of brogue decoration at the toe.
+The medallion style has a plain toe and hints of brogue decoration at the toe.

 This toe style has a winged cap that peaks in the middle of the toe.
 This toe style often features broguing in the center of the toe and along the seam of the cap.

-Any shoe and toe style can have brogueing.
+Any dress shoe style can have brogueing.
 Brogue simply refers to the decorative perforations in various patterns on dress shoes.
-Originally, the perforations were used to allow water out of shoes when crossing wet terrain, however they have now become solely a style statement.
-Brogueing is most often seen on oxford, derby, and monk strap shoes and is available in four different toe cap styles: full brogue, longwing brogue, semi-brogue, and quarter brogue.
+Originally, the perforations were holes which were intended to allow water out of shoes: when yomping across crossing wet terrain (wet shoes being inevitable), the holes let water be squeezed out with each step.
+Brogueing is most often seen on Oxford, derby, and monk strap shoes, and is available in four different toe cap styles: full brogue, longwing brogue, semi-brogue, and quarter brogue.

 Longwing brogues are most commonly seen on the derby shoe.
-The shoe’s brogued cap takes on the same W shape with its with its sides extending down each side of the shoe all the way to its center seam in the back.
-This style takes the look of the full brogue and extends it down the length of the shoe.
+The shoe’s brogued wingtip cap continues along the side of the shoe all the way to its center seam in the back.

 Semi-brogues, also known as a half brogues, feature broguing along the seam of the cap toe as well as some decorative broguing on the center of the cap toe.
-This offers a flourish of embellishment that is a little more subtle than a full brogue.
+This is more subtle than a full brogue.